 Sunrise Chicks Chicken Coop

 This chicken coop is large and roomy and can fit at least 10 chickens.
 Looks great in any backyard, and the ramp would make it perfect as a duck house.
+Definitely one of the cute chicken houses you can make!

 13 Hen DIY Chicken Coop